sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

     return viewableIndices;
   }
 ```

 ![layout.png](/img/9af4f3b0-fe64-4a98-b94e-d456f65ae7cc/3252d60e.png)

-### 4. The condition for viewable item
+### 4. What kind of item is viewable?

- An item is said to be in a "viewable" state when any of the following
+ An item is said to be viewable when any of the following
   is true for longer than `minimumViewTime` milliseconds (after an interaction if `waitForInteraction`
  is true):

 1. Occupying >= `viewAreaCoveragePercentThreshold` of the view area XOR fraction of the item
    visible in the view area >= `itemVisiblePercentThreshold`.
  When it comes to the fraction of the item visible in the view area,
- there are 5 cases we need to care about when the height of a item is small than the viewportHeight
+ there are 5 cases we need to care about when the height of a item is small than the viewportHeight.
+RN use `Math.min(bottom, viewportHeight) - Math.max(top, 0)` to calculate the viewable length.

   ![partial](viewable-partial.png)
 2. Entirely visible on screen when the height of a item is bigger than the viewportHeight.